 I am honored to come alongside you and help you process, learn and grow from the painful issues in your life.“– Kathy

-Kathy has been with Emmaus since 2017 and works with adults and couples via Virtual Therapy.
-She is both a Licensed therapist and Registered Nurse in the state of Washington and holds Masters degrees in Counseling from the Mars Hill Graduate School (currently named The Seattle School of Theology and Psychology) in Bothell, WA and in Nursing from the University of Washington, Tacoma, WA.
+Kathy has been with Emmaus since 2017 and is both a Licensed Therapist and Registered Nurse in the state of Washington and holds Masters degrees in Counseling from the Mars Hill Graduate School (currently named The Seattle School of Theology and Psychology) in Bothell, WA and in Nursing from the University of Washington, Tacoma, WA.

 Kathy believes through relationships we had early in life, we learned about ourselves and began to trust and distrust both self and others.
 We developed styles of relating with others that helped us survive disappointments, pain, loneliness, abuse, and rejections.
 However, those same strategies that helped us survive sometimes end up working against us later in life by the challenges they bring to our relationships—especially with those we love who are closest to us.

 Therapy can be a helpful tool to look at those strategies and how they are affecting our relationships in adulthood.
 Kathy views the counseling process as forming an alliance with you to explore the nature of your problems and how they are affecting your relationships and the quality of your relating with yourself and others.

 - in emotional discomfort for any reason and willing to seek help.

 - willing to engage in a meaningful working relationship with her.
 This is called the therapeutic relationship.

 - willing to look at your own strategies and underlying beliefs about how life works.